 Ø Agri-Business and Farm Operations - Dairy: Learn animal care skills used in the dairy industry today.
 We will discuss the birthing process and various treatments used to keep Wisconsin cows happy and healthy.
 Students will learn about career options in this area of agriculture and visit with current students and instructors.

 Ø Agriculture Power Equipment: Students will be exposed to the career opportunities in the service technician field of agriculture equipment.
 They will have the opportunity to explore different education programs that are offered at FVTC.
 They will also be able to see a class in session and interact with the current students and instructors.

-Ø Horticulture / Landscape: Tour both the indoor and outdoor growing facilities at FVTC to include the greenhouse, 5 hoop houses, Tissue Culture Lab, Hydroponic lab & Micro-green operation.
-Speak with current horticulture students about the various program offerings.
+Ø Horticulture / Landscape: Tour both the indoor and outdoor growing facilities at FVTC to include the greenhouse, 5 hoop houses, and the Tissue Culture Lab.
+Learn about Horticulture and Landscape career opportunities.

 Ø Outdoor Power & Powers Sports: Explore the potential job opportunities in Outdoor Power Equipment/Power Sports Technology and Golf Course Turf & Equipment Specialist programs.
 Learn about the new technologies manufacturers have developed to meet emission standards and how these designs are used in this nationally recognized program.

 Ø Precision Agriculture: Come learn about the new Precision Agriculture programs at FVTC.
 There will be demonstrations of GPS based hands free driving and automatic sprayer control done by current program students.

 For more information: Nick Schneider at (920)-831-4369 or email: firstname.lastname@example.org